Let’s learn preface to java virtual machine and architecture.

 Native Method Stack:

-Execution Engine is responsible for executing a bytecode instruction.
-It basically comprises of various subsystem which are interpreter, garbage collection, just-in-time compiler and there is hotspot profiler.
+Execution Engine is responsible for executing bytecode instruction.
+It reads bytecode line by line.
+Execution engine basically comprises of various subsystem namely,

-Interpreter interprets the bytecode instruction line by line.
-It checks whether the bytecode instructions are compatible to execution engine or not and it passes using the native method interface and helps in the execution.
+Interpreter – interprets bytecode instruction line by line.
+It checks whether bytecode instructions is compatible to execution engine or not.